russellbomer/quarry/CONTRIBUTING.md

 ---

-Thank you for contributing to Foundry! 🎉
+Thank you for contributing to Quarry! 🎉